imtiaz66/imtiaz66/README.md

 - 👋 Hi, I’m @imtiaz66
 -     I am working as web designer and developer
 - 👀 I’m interested in learning technology
 - 🌱 I’m currently learning Datascience
 - 💞️ I’m looking to collaborate on Datascientist
 - 📫 My Email rindimtiaz6600@gmail.com Whatsapp 03061128271

+I am availble to work with you as web designer and developer My skills are html, css, javascript, jquery, database, php, laravel

 <!---
 imtiaz66/imtiaz66 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.